Q3D/q3dfit/docs/installation.rst

 Downloading and Installing q3dfit
 =================================

-``q3dfit`` is only supported and tested for Python 3.7-3.9.
-We recommend installation via pip:
+``q3dfit`` is currently tested in python v3.11.
+It can be installed directly from GitHub or via pip:

     .. code-block:: console

 	pip install q3dfit

 Optional multi-processing capability

 ====================================

 ``q3dfit`` has the optional capability to parallelize fitting across multiple processor cores using the Message Passing Interface (MPI) standard.
 This is accomplished using the ``mpich`` package and its python wrapper ``mpi4py``.
 Installation instructions for ``mpich`` vary dependending on the user's system configurations.
 Some common methods include: